tanay-jaiman/CODEX/README.md

 # OVERVIEW

-This project is aimed towards creating a fun scripting language that performs basic computations with possible plans of added functionality like OOP, module imports, etcetra in the future.
+'Codex' is a project that is aimed towards creating a fun scripting language that performs basic computations and instructions.

 # THEME

-Theme will be decided based on whether some options has already been explored enough or if a meaningful syntax even exists.
-Possible themes that can be explored are -

-1. Pirate theme - One Piece? - Too niche? or Pirates of the Carribean?
-2. Space theme
-3. Medieval theme (preferred)
-4. Shakespeare theme - can be used alongside medieval?
+Codex - a manuscript book especially of Scripture, classics, or ancient annals.

+The syntax is inspired from medieval speech and thus the name of the language "Codex".

+The purpose of the project has been to create a fun programming language whilst being appropriate and readable syntactically such that the code makes sense to other readers/programmers and performs what it is told.